Employment Checks Contract

 • provides real-time status updates on any checks you’ve ordered

-• lets you customise emails or text messages
+• allows you to customise emails or text messages

 • provides simple, automated reporting